gggeek/phplot/doc/README.md

 https://github.com/PHPlot/phplot

-For information about changes in this release, including any possible incompatibilities, see the NEWS.txt file.
+For information about changes in this release, including any possible incompatibilities, see the doc/NEWS.md file.

 ## CONTENTS:

-   LICENSE  . . . . . . . . . . . .
+* LICENSE  . . . . . . . . . . . .
 LGPL 2.1 License file
-   doc/ChangeLog  . . . . . . . . .
+* doc/ChangeLog  . . . . . . . . .
 Lists changes to the sources
-   doc/NEWS.txt . . . . . . . . . .
+* doc/NEWS.md  . . . . . . . . . .
 Highlights changes in releases
-   doc/NEWS_*.txt . . . . . . . . .
+* doc/NEWS_*.txt . . . . . . . . .
 Older NEWS files
-   doc/README.md   . . . . . . . ..
+* doc/README.md  . . . . . . . . .
 This file
-   src/contrib  . . . . . . . . . .
+* src/contrib/ . . . . . . . . . .
 "Contributed" directory, add-ons
-   src/phplot.php   . . . . . . . .
-The main PHPlot source file
+* src/phplot.php   . . . . . . . .
+The main PHPlot source file.
+Contains the definition of class `phplot`
+* src/phplot_truecolor.php . . . .
+The source file for class `phplot_truecolor`
-   src/rgb.inc.php  . . . . . . . .
-Optional extended color table
+* src/rgb.inc.php  . . . . . . . .
+Optional extended color table.
+Used by phplot.php

 ## REQUIREMENTS:

 You need a recent version of PHP, and you are advised to use the latest stable release.

+Since version 8.0.1, PHPlot is tested with PHP 7.1 to 8.4.

-This version of PHPlot was tested with PHP-5.6.15, PHP-5.5.30, PHP-5.4.45, PHP-7.0.0, PHP-8.1.2
-(Windows testing was limited to PHP-5.4.x.)
+PHPlot was previously tested with PHP-5.6.15, PHP-5.5.30, PHP-5.4.45, PHP-7.0.0, PHP-8.1.2 (Windows testing was limited
+to PHP-5.4.x.).

-  Note: This version of PHPlot still works with PHP-5.4.x, but future versions will not be tested with PHP-5.x.x.
+Note: This version of PHPlot might still work with PHP-5.4.x, but future versions will not be tested with PHP 5.x.x.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the